 Starting a Workout

 Before you can start a workout, you must download a workout from your Garmin Connect account.

 - 1 From the watch face, select START.

 - 2 Select an activity.

-- 3 Hold .
+- 3 Hold UP.

 - 4 Select Training > My Workouts.

 - 5 Select a workout.

-- 6 Select Do Workout.

-- 7 Select START to start the timer.